Medical Marijuana and Arthritis: A Solution for the Pain

 How Safe is Medical Marijuana

 As with any drug, some people can experience side effects with medical marijuana.
-While rare and not usually severe, side effects can include:
+While rare and not usually severe, side effects of medical marijuana can include:

 Taking the First Step